warfare-plugins/social-warfare/readme.txt

 = Testimonial =

-> I use Social Warfare because how things are shared when I’m not there to do it is important!<br>
+> I use Social Warfare - Pro because how things are shared when I’m not there to do it is important!<br>
 > Peg Fitzpatrick, Social Media Strategist

+> Social Warfare is by far the best social-sharing-button plugin I’ve ever used.
+I recommend it to all of my clients.<br>
+> Andrew Wilder, Consultant

 > It's a beautiful, super lightweight, and highly customizable plugin.
 I love everything about it!<br>
 > Rebekah Radice, Social Media Strategist

+> "This is BY FAR the best looking social sharing plugin I have seen on the net!"<br>
+> David Foster, Online Personality

 > I use Social Warfare because it's the only sharing plugin that can be customized to blend seamlessly with my branding.<br>
 > Andrea Beltrami, Visual Marketer